Ahtsham110/blog.klipse.tech/_posts/2021-02-07-blog-python.md

 author: Yehonathan Sharvit
 minified_plugin: true
 ---
+<meta name="description"
+content="People always had dreams about Blogging with Python.Here we have developed Klipse Plugin, which allows you totransform static code snippets of an HTML Page into live and interactive snippets.">

 This blog post is about to show a new way of blogging about Python.